What is Houndstooth and where did it come from?

 burgundy navy houndstooth dress socks with black oxfords

 Speaking of outfits, a suit would be right at home here.
 It’s a little bolder, but if that’s your thing, go for it.
 Grey, as a neutral color, is easy to style with this kind of sock.
-A white shirt is a black canvas (and the styling options are limitless), but also consider a pale pink one shirt to tie it together.
+A white shirt is a blank canvas (and the styling options are limitless), but also consider a pale pink one shirt to tie it together.

 Red and navy dress down well, too.
 Navy chinos are excellent, of course.
 A pair of broken-in denim is just fine as well.